xencon/csrgo/README.md

 agreed specification and known state of the system in question.
-This repository contains unit tests for the components which assemble these critical systems and which together make up a complete deployment of the cloud infrastructure, application platform and mobile application.
+This repository contains unit tests for the components which assemble these critical systems and which together make up a complete deployment of the cloud infrastructure, application platform and the application.

 ### Approach
 Test coverage is the main priority of any CSRGO effort.
 Once the api has been